SelcuukYilmazz/Salary-Calculator/README.md

 # Salary-Calculator
-This code calculates workers salaries
+This code calculates workers salaries based on their positions and working hours